 The proposed method was evaluated under JVET common test conditions (CTC) [8].
 The proposed method was integrated on VTM-1.1 and BMS-1.1.
 Table 1 and Table 2 show BD-rate reductions of the proposed diagonal motion partitions on top of MTT block structure against VTM-1.1 and BMS-1.1.
 With the proposed method, 1.28% and 1.75% BD-rate reductions are achieved for random access (RA) and low-delay B (LDB) configurations, respectively.

+Test1: initial version